quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 As described in (Section 3.2 of {{RFC9000}}), it MAY deliver data beyond that offset to the application.

+# Aborting reading

+Using the STOP_SENDING frame, RFC 9000 allows the receiver of a stream to abort reading and to request the sender to reset the stream.
+Analogously, the ENOUGH frame can be used to request resetting the stream at a specific offset.

+The receiver of an ENOUGH frame MUST reset the stream, either by sending a RESET_STREAM frame, or by sending a CLOSE_STREAM frame.
+It MAY honor the receiver's request to reliably transmit the specified number of bytes, but it MAY choose any other offset as well.

+Note that if the sender has already sent a CLOSE_STREAM frame, it might not be possible to send another CLOSE_STREAM with a larger offset (see
+{{multiple-frames}}) for details.

 ## Multiple CLOSE_STREAM / RESET_STREAM frames {#multiple-frames}